Ready to Unlock Seattle’s Haunted Secrets?

 Seattle was started as a religious settlement by a group of teetotal devout Christians, before that the Squamish and Duwamish Native Americans had happily looked after the place for 10,000 years or so.

-Our ghost tour starts from Pike Place and winds back there after a mile or so for our standard tour.
+Our ghost tour starts from Four Seasons Hotel and winds back there after a mile or so for our standard tour.
 Our extended tour adds another 30 mins and around a half-mile of extra scares!
 We’ll cover the modern-day cult that started in Seattle, and left a tell-tale sign there, but ended with the largest mass suicide in US history, 39 people drunk applesauce and barbiturates trying to hitch a ride aboard a comet to the promised land.

 This insightful, 60-minute, or 90-minute exploration of Seattle’s wildest haunts will keep you hooked from the very first moment.
 Each ghost story is based on extensive historical research and on real, verified ghost sightings.

 Want a Truly History-Based Experience?

 Curious about the underlying stories behind Seattle’s ghosts?
 Finally, you’ll uncover the fascinating layers of Seattle’s history.
 You’ll meet Chief Seattle’s daughter, Kiksoblu, who still haunts Pike Place Market, daring undertakers who gambled on Seattle’s high death tolls, and the 100 Victorian women imported to Seattle from Boston to balance the male-female population.
 This fact-based ghost tour educates, captivates, and keeps you wanting more.

 Seattle has an unusual history with serial killers, starting with ‘Dr.’ Linda Hazzard, not really a doctor, she offered a fasting cure that was rumored to cure all manner of ailments, from general malaise to several kinds of Dropsy.
 Hazzard’s often lethal treatments targeted desperate people who had run out of options in Western medicine.
 She also convinced several of her delirious clients to sign over their estates to her and her partner!